Witness feared Pistorius might kill himself after shooting girlfriend

 “I didn’t know the situation in the house so I thought maybe he was going to hurt himself.”

-During Stipp’s graphic testimony, including his assessment that Steenkamp was “mortally wounded”, Pistorius sat slumped in the dock, his head bowed and his hands covering his ears.

-Pistorius had his lower legs amputated as a baby but went on to achieve international fame as the “fastest man on no legs”, running on carbon-fiber prosthetic limbs.
+Pistorius had his lower legs amputated as baby but went on to achieve international fame as the “fastest man on no legs”, running on carbon-fibre prosthetic limbs.

-Already one of the best-known Paralympic athletes, he ascended to the pantheon of track greats at the 2012 London Olympics when he reached the 400 meters semi-final, competing against able-bodied athletes.
+Already one of the best-known Paralympic athletes, he ascended to the pantheon of track greats at the 2012 London Olympics when he reached the 400 metres semi-final competing against able-bodied athletes.

 On Wednesday, the court heard how Pistorius had accidentally fired a pistol under the table in a packed restaurant - right next to a child - and then asked a friend to take the blame.

-The prosecution has used the incident to portray an image of Pistorius as a gun-obsessed hothead.
+The prosecution has used the incident to try to portray an image of Pistorius as a gun-obsessed hot-head.
 If found guilty of intentional murder, Pistorius is likely to spend at least 25 years behind bars.

-Other witnesses have testified to hearing a woman’s terrified screams in the house before and during the volley of shots.

-Additional reporting by Lynette Ndabambi; Writing by Ed Cropley; Editing by Pascal Fletcher and Andrew Roche
+Other witnesses have testified to hearing a woman’s terrified screams before and during the volley of shots.
+(Reporting and writing by Ed Cropley; Editing by Pascal Fletcher)